 “I might go naked myself.”
 I nodded to our hostess without really looking at her.
 She was a sore sight for my eyes.

 “Be careful of the sun.
 It’s brutal this time of year.”
-Rachelle’s skin was the color of a worn football.
-There were no tan lines.
-“Glad you could come out.”
+Rachelle’s skin was tanned the color of a worn football.
+“Sherri, I’m so glad you could come out.”

 “You still got it.”
-The older woman caressed Sherri’s body.
-They had once been more than friends.
-She ogled my cousin with desire and then eyed me suspiciously.
+The older woman caressed Sherri’s body and then eyed me suspiciously.
 “So this is your cousin?”

 “Yeah, on her father’s side.”
 Sherri and I have been calling ourselves family for years into order to save time about how we met playing pinball at an East Village after-hour bar.
 Even we got tired of our old stories, mostly because we were trying to outrun our pasts.